dag0310/coolepochcountdown/README.md

 Celebrating a Cool Epoch Time!

-Project goal: Countdown to any UNIX timestamp you like.
+Project goal: Countdown (or actually up) to any UNIX timestamp you like.